onap/sdc/docs/logging.rst

     INVALID_SERVICE_TYPE: {
         code: 400,
         message: 'Error: Invalid Content.
-Serivce type is not allowed to contain characters like <>:"\/|?* and space characters other than regular space.',
+Service type is not allowed to contain characters like <>:"\/|?* and space characters other than regular space.',
         messageId: "SVC4666"
     }